 Allergies can cause irritation to your pet's gastrointestinal system or inflammation on their skin, ears, or other areas of their body.
 Uncomfortable or even painful symptoms are common.

-Our veterinary team in Orange can pinpoint the cause of allergies through diagnostic testing to develop an effective, customized plan that is right for each patient's needs.
+Our veterinary allergists in Orange can pinpoint the cause of allergies through diagnostic testing to develop an effective, customized plan that is right for each patient's needs.

 Types of Allergies